How to Stop Sweaty Hands in Australia: What Works & What Doesn’t

 Excessive hand sweating happens when your sweat glands become overactive.
 This can be due to genetics, anxiety, hormonal changes, or certain medical conditions.
 Primary hyperhidrosis affects many Australians and isn’t caused by underlying health issues.

-How can I stop sweaty hands instantly?
+How can I reduce sweaty hands quickly?

 Does Botox really work for sweaty palms?